3 Years of Open Privacy

 We continued our commitment to organizational transparency by releasing our 2019 end of year report and financial statements.

 In addition, we created a new dedicated section of this website to allow easy access to reports, proposals, meeting minutes and other information about Open Privacy.

 Our 4th Year…

-We also the latter part of our 3rd year looking into the future - over the next year we plan to take prototypes like tapir on rust, orbscura (a privacy preserving, decentralized microblogging platform) and fuzzytags (an experimental probabilistic cryptographic tagging structure for metadata resistant applications) from early ideas into concrete libraries and proposals for how metadata resistant applications should work - and how we can enforce consent at the technical level.
+Over the next year we plan to take prototypes like tapir on rust, orbscura (a privacy preserving, decentralized microblogging platform) and fuzzytags (an experimental probabilistic cryptographic tagging structure for metadata resistant applications) from early ideas into concrete libraries and proposals for how metadata resistant applications should work - and how we can enforce consent at the technical level.